jet/dotnet-templates/README.md

     # see readme.md in the generated code for further instructions regarding the TodoBackend the above -t switch above triggers the inclusion of
     start readme.md

+    # ... to add a Projector and a Consumer
+    md -p ../tools/My.Tools.Projector | Set-Location
-    # to add a Projector and a Consumer (-k emits to Kafka and hence implies having a Consumer)
+    # (-k emits to Kafka and hence implies having a Consumer)
     dotnet new eqxprojector -k
+    start README.md

 ## CONTRIBUTING